Configuration¶

 you can easily find the fixture definitions.
 Even though we can always find

-out where a fixture is defined with pytest --fixtures -v
+out where a fixture is defined with pytest --fixtures -v, it is still

 test filename in multiple directories, for example: